 This course is designed to add breadth and depth to earlier coursework and practica in the Clinical Child and Adolescent Psychology program.
 Specifically, students will add depth in integrating the science and art of therapy through discussions of common factors, evidence-based practice and diversity, and exploring their own identity and style as a clinician.
+EDI considerations will be weaved throughout the course via in-class case work.

-Breadth will be achieved by introducing Interpersonal Therapy (IPT), Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), and Emotion Focused Therapy (EFT) and EF Family Therapy (EFFT), Motivational Interviewing (MI), and aspects of parenting (e.g., co-parenting through divorce), as well as Art Therapy, Play Therapy and Online Therapy.
+Breadth will be achieved by introducing Interpersonal Therapy (IPT), Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), Emotion Focused Therapy (EFT) and EF Family Therapy (EFFT), Motivational Interviewing (MI), and aspects of Internal Family Systems (IFS), parenting (e.g., co-parenting through divorce), as well as Art Therapy, Play Therapy, Online Therapy, and trauma treatment considerations.